-Ninety herds were randomly selected for sampling from areas where paratuberculosis is registered in goat herds and thirty herds were randomly selected from areas where paratuberculosis have not been registered in goat herds.
-Faecal samples were collected from the ten oldest goats.
+Ninety herds were selected by a risk-based strategy for sampling from areas where paratuberculosis is registered in goat herds, and thirty herds were selected from areas where paratuberculosis have not been registered.
+Faecal samples from the ten oldest goats were collected.